kbowden1800/bouncing-box/README.md

 Our goal for this game is to learn how to bring together HTML, CSS, and JavaScript.
 We use HTML to define our structure, CSS to define the style of that structure, and JavaScript in order to implement behavior.
 One of the primary ways we can implement behavior in JavaScript is by making modifications to the HTML and CSS in response to **events** which we will demonstrate by making this simple game.

+### Take Away

+* Introduction to principals of animation
+* Introduction to cartesian coordinates
+* Using JavaScript to manipulate HTML elements
+* Using Variables to store data through the lifetime of a program
+* Using `if` statements to conditionally make changes to the game
+* Introduction to jQuery event handling

+### Work Flow

+For this program you will be given _**stencil code**_ found in the `index.html` file.
+This stencil will set up the program for you so that you can focus on the take aways of this project.

+#### TODOs
+To complete the assignment, below you'll find numbered **TODO** lesson steps.
+While reading this lesson, whenever you come across a **TODO** step, you are expected to do this step, which may require you to create a file, or insert some HTML, CSS or JavaScript in the appropriate place.

+Please follow the instructions closely.
+Sometimes, however, we may be showing you code examples to make a point, so you only need to add code if we're explicitly telling you to do a lesson step, so please be aware of the actual lesson steps.

+#### Questions
+Throughout this README you will find **QUESTIONs** asking you to think critically about the code that you are writing.
+Whenever you encounter a **QUESTION** add a comment starting with `//` answering the question like so:

+    // QUESTION 1: After 50 milliseconds the position of the box will be 10

 ## Let's get started - installing bouncing box with `os install`
 NOTE: If you receive an error that says, `os install command not found` the opspark CLI is not installed.
 To install it, enter the command `npm intall -g opspark` in your bash terminal.